 If symptoms do not settle with splinting and rest, your GP or Specialist may recommend surgical release or cortisone injection to help settle swelling and prevent tendon thickening.
 At Specialised Hand Therapy, we also see many patients following De Quervain’s release or injection for management and guidance for resuming your normal activities.

-Specialised Hand Therapy Can Help – OCCUPATIONAL THERAPY IN PERTH AND REGIONAL WA
+Specialised Hand Therapy Services Can Help

 At Specialised Hand Therapy Services, De Quervain’s Tenosynovitis is a common condition we see.
 If you are experiencing pain or discomfort in your wrist or thumb, then book in with one of our friendly therapists for assessment and advice.